 The Anaconda component is part of CentOS Distribution visual manifestation.
-Inside CentOS Distribution visual manifestation there are other components Syslinux, Grub, Rhgb, Gdm, Kdm, Gsplash and Ksplash that share a similar file organization to that described for Anaconda component.
+Inside CentOS Distribution visual manifestation there are other components like Syslinux, Grub, Rhgb, Gdm, Kdm, Gsplash and Ksplash that share a similar file organization to that described above for Anaconda component.
 The way each of these components is produced is described in their own documentation entry.

-When one master path is changed, it is required to change the related auxiliar path related to it, too.
+When one master path is changed, it is required that all related auxiliar path to it, change too.
 This is required in order for master paths to retain their relation with their auxiliar paths.
 This way, automation script are able to know where to retrive translation messages, where to store final output images and where to look for documentation.
-If relation between master paths and auxiliar paths is lost, there is no way for automation scripts to know where to retrive the information required by for task automation.
+If relation between master paths and auxiliar paths is lost, there is no way for automation scripts to know where to retrive the information required to automate tasks.

-The auxiliar paths should never be modified under no reason but to satisfy the relation to their master paths.
+The auxiliar paths should never be modified under any reason but to satisfy the relationship with the master path.
 Liberal change of auxiliar paths may suppress the conceptual idea they were initially created for; and certainly, things may stop working the way they should.